Yangtze giant softshell turtle: Surveys for surviving specimens

+In October 2020, a wild female was discovered in Dong Mo Lake in Vietnam, giving conservationists renewed hope.
+Researchers also hoped to find a potential second wild individual in Dong Mo Lake.

+In early 2023, the same female individual was found dead, further diminishing the species' chances of survival.
+Currently, the known surviving turtles are thought to include one at the Suzhou Zoo and potentially one in the nearby Xuan Khanh Lake.

 In addition to these verified sightings, local fishermen in Yunnan Province have reported observing large softshell turtles in reservoirs created by the Madushan Dam.
 However, extensive surveys conducted in 2016 and 2017 failed to locate any surviving individuals in these areas.

 Other anecdotal reports suggest that a Rafetus swinhoei lived in a pond in Laos for over 45 years but disappeared after a monsoon in 2013.
 While promising, these accounts have yet to be substantiated.

 The legend of Kim Qui

 Depiction of Kim Qui receiving the Heaven's Will sword (Hoan Kiem).

 The Yangtze giant softshell turtle has deep cultural significance in Vietnamese folklore, where it is associated with the legendary figure Kim Qui, or the Golden Turtle God (金龜).
 Kim Qui is said to have appeared at pivotal moments in Vietnam's history, offering guidance and assistance to its rulers.

 During the reign of An Dương Vương (257–207 BCE), Kim Qui reportedly aided the king in constructing defenses for the ancient capital of Co Loa.
 According to legend, the Golden Turtle provided the king with a magical crossbow capable of firing arrows en masse to repel invaders.
 When An Dương Vương’s daughter betrayed him, Kim Qui warned the king of her treachery, leading to her execution and the king’s eventual suicide.

 In the 15th century, Kim Qui is said to have appeared to Lê Lợi, a Vietnamese nobleman and later emperor.
 Lê Lợi received the magical sword Heaven's Will from a fisherman and used it to lead a rebellion against the Chinese occupation.
 After defeating the invaders and establishing the Lê dynasty, Lê Lợi returned the sword to Kim Qui at Hoan Kiem Lake ("Lake of the Returned Sword").
 According to legend, the Golden Turtle surfaced to claim the sword, catching it in its jaws before disappearing into the depths of the lake.

 This legend has cemented the Yangtze giant softshell turtle as a symbol of resilience and cultural heritage in Vietnam, linking it to themes of national unity and divine intervention.